-• Cue Mix Switch Off - The headphone feed will be a nonadjustable mono mix of two separate sources: (1); the selected input (Mic, Line or Inst) and (2); either the DI or the EXT I/P signal.
+• Cue Mix Switch Off - The headphone feed will be a nonadjustable mono mix of two separate sources: (1); the selected input (Value of the DI or the EXT I/P signal.

-This, for example, allows a mic (via the rear panel) and a guitar (via the DI jack) / or a keyboard (via the Ext I/P jack) to be monitored simultaneously.
+This, for example, allows a mic (ialexpre) and a guitar (ialeDjal) or a keyboard (iale EtlPjal) or a keyboard (iale).

-Note that if 'Inst' is selected as the input (with no Ext I/P jack) the instrument will be the only source heard
+Note that if that is saladed as the input (vith no Ext IP) and the instrument vill be the only source heard